|Australian box jellyfish||Box jellies|

 - Cosmetic damage such as to the face is likely (the possible benefit must be carefully considered given the risks of antivenom administration)

-However these indications should be discussed with a clinical toxicologist.
+However, these indications should be discussed with a medical toxicologist.

 Only administer if clearly indicated.
-Note the dose for a child is the same as that for an adult, and that while IV administration is preferred, the IM route is considered safe and may be considered in the field situation.
-However, the IM route, theoretically, may not be as effective.
+Note the dose for a child is the same as that for an adult.

 Prior to use of jellyfish antivenom, ensure adequate resuscitation equipment is available for the management of anaphylaxis, and that an appropriate dose of epinephrine (adrenaline) is drawn up as outlined in management of anaphylaxis